-The Cancer Pain Management Service (CPMS) at Roswell Park Cancer Institute uses a team approach to reducing pain in cancer patients.
-The expertise of anesthesiologists, psychologists, nurses, physical and occupational therapists, nutritionists, and social workers merges into a comprehensive pain management plan designed to meet the individual needs of each patient.
+The Cancer Pain Management Service (CPMS) at Roswell Park Comprehensive Cancer Center uses a team approach to reducing pain in cancer patients.
+The expertise of anesthesiologists, psychologists, nurses, acupuncturists, physical and occupational therapists, nutritionists, and social workers merges into a comprehensive pain management plan designed to meet the individual needs of each patient.
 The first step is to assess the patient’s level of pain from the information provided on the Comprehensive Pain Assessment Questionnaire.
 This knowledge pinpoints the areas and nature of each patient’s discomfort and guides the team in selecting the most appropriate treatment or treatments to relieve the patient’s pain and suffering.

 The CPMS uses individual and family counseling, printed materials, and videotapes to help the patient and the family better understand cancer pain and its treatment.

 The CPMS offers a variety of medical and invasive pain management techniques, as well as biofeedback, relaxation training, acupuncture, touch therapy, massage therapy, and physical therapy.
 New therapies developed at Roswell Park to manage problem conditions have resulted in the successful treatment of most patients.